 My other failed bulb is one of the early 40W equivalents I bought at either Lowe’s or Home Depot in 2010 or early 2011.
 So I got about four years out of that one, which is better than Philips at least.

 I tried to remove black marks from wood floors with Bar Keeper’s Friend recently, and I’m happy to report it worked pretty well.

 Here’s the story: I had some mysterious black ring-shaped marks on my hardwood floors.
 I traced them to metal ends of furniture legs.
 The long-term solution is to put the furniture on leg cups, but one still has to contend with the damage.

 The pros use a floor bleach whose active ingredient is oxalic acid, but finding it is hard, and finding it in household quantities is harder.
 But there’s a cheap, readily available household alternative: Bar Keeper’s Friend.
-It costs a couple of dollars and you can buy it at big-box stores like Home Depot, grocery stores, and even some discount stores.
+It costs a couple of dollars and you can buy it at big-box stores like Home Depot, hardware stores, grocery stores, and even some discount stores.
 It’s usually in the cleaning aisle next to the Comet.
 It’s good stuff to have on hand anyway, because it does a great job of cleaning up pretty much anything you’d use Comet on, but it literally eats rust spots for lunch so it’ll take care of chores Comet doesn’t.